lior-ashkenazi/Workout-Notes/README.md

 and intuitive way in a world where media services are overabundant and disorganized with that sort of information.

-I had the chance to get experience utilizing ReactJS, HTML3, and CSS5 in this project (by using the Tailwind CSS framework).
+I had the chance to get experience utilizing React.js, HTML3, and CSS5 in this project (by using the Tailwind CSS framework).